We all expect our teachers to prepare for our parent/teacher interviews,

 - How can I support my child in achieving these goals?

-- What is my child’s learning style and how can I use this to help them study?
+- What is my child’s learning style and how can I use this to help

 - What are my child’s strengths and weaknesses?